kalungia/odoo_to_frappe_migration/README.md

 ## Odoo To Frappe Migration

-Import Data From Odoo to Frappe / Erpnext
+Import Data From Odoo to any Frappe App Like Erpnext

 #### License